SimonLuder/SmartBite/README.md

 The repository is set up with GitHub Actions which automatically run on every push to the `main` branch.
 The actions include:

 - **Tests**: Run integration tests to ensure the API endpoints are functioning correctly.
+- **Download Model Weights**: Download the latest model weights from Weights & Biases to ensure that the backend uses the most up-to-date model.
 - **Docker Images**: Build and push Docker images for the backend and frontend to the GitHub Container Registry.

+### Deployment

+The application is deployed on Render.com, which pulls the latest Docker images from the GitHub Container Registry and runs them.

+The application is accessible [here](https://smartbite-frontend.onrender.com).

 ---